GUIDELINES FOR THE 2020-2021 IMPACT GRANT APPLICATION

 • Funding is entirely under the discretion of the Impact Grant Committee.
 Grants may be funded in full, or only partially, based on the committee’s recommendation.

-• The size and number of awards will be determined by the amount of funds allocated by the Viper Nation Academic Booster for this purpose.
+• The size and number of awards will be determined by the amount of funds allocated by the Viper Nation Education Foundation for this purpose.

 • The committee will take into consideration the final score and strive to fairly distribute funding between elementary, middle, and high school levels and between the campuses at each grade level.

 • You should allow up to four weeks after the date of grant approval before grant funds are available at your school.

 • Funds must be expended by May 1, 2021, and projects must be completed by June 1, 2021.
 Unspent funds must be returned to the Foundation by June 30, 2021.

 • Any school-based resources purchased with Viper Nation grant funds must follow these guidelines: